oniaz/oniaz/README.md

 ~~sometimes i get carried away and like might live tweet through my commit messages ¯\_(ツ)_/¯ we all do that though, rigtht? right??? :((~~</sup></sub>
 #### Visitor count:
 <img src="https://profile-counter.glitch.me/oniaz/count.svg" />
-i dont know why the visitor count number is this big, are people stealing my alx codes? i mean what else to see here? it's probably just me reloading this page so much
+i dont know why the visitor count number is this big, are people copying my alx codes? i mean what else to see here? it's probably just me reloading this page so much